blockspacer/CXXCTP/README.md

 See `resources/cxtpl/enum_gen_hpp.cxtpl` as an example.

-## How to use CXTPL_tool
+## How to use CXXCTP_tool

-CXTPL_tool wrapls libtooling to add custom command-line options.
+CXXCTP_tool wraps libtooling to add custom command-line options.

 Options related to libtooling (type -help or --help):